Vishal (actor): 2013–present

 In September 2017, Vishal played a detective in Thupparivaalan directed by Mysskin which was loosely based on the British writer Arthur Conan Doyle's detective character, Sherlock Holmes.
 The film was a commercial success and was appreciated by audiences and critics.
 In 2018, Vishal had two major releases.
 The first one was Irumbu Thirai directed by newcomer P. S. Mithran which released in May 2018.
 And second was Sandakozhi 2 released in October 2018 was written and directed by N. Lingusamy.
 A sequel to the successful Sandakozhi (2005), the film stars Vishal in his 25th film.
 The film turned out to be an average grosser.

 He made his television début in October 2018 as a host of Sun Naam Oruvar, a talk show airing on Sun TV.

 In 2019, he did one movie titled Action directed by Sundar C. The film received mixed reviews and was a box office failure.
 In 2021, he acted in Chakra directed my newcomer M.S Anandan.
 The film received mixed reviews from critics and audience and become an average grosser.
 His movies, Enemy (2021), Veeramae Vaagai Soodum (2022) and Laththi (2022) opened to mixed reviews from critics.
 However, his next film, Mark Antony (2023) received positive reviews from critics and audience and became a box office success which was a comeback for Vishal after string of failures.
 It was Vishal's highest-grossing film in his career worldwide, surpassing Irumbu Thirai and his first film to gross 100 crore worldwide.
-In Rathnam (2024), Vishal's portrayal of Rathnam may not have offered anything remarkably new, as he seemed to stick to his signature style seen in previous films.
-His expressions, emotions, dialogues, and stunts were reminiscent of his earlier roles, showcasing his familiar daredevil persona.
+In 2024, Vishal's portrayal of Rathnam directed by Hari.
+The film rides on a fairly engaging premise but crumbles under the weight of a needlessly dense screenplay.
 After an incredible 12-year delay, Vishal's much-awaited Tamil action-comedy Madha Gaja Raja finally saw the light of day, releasing in theatres on 12 January 2025.
 Initially announced in 2012, the film endured a turbulent production journey marked by cast changes, script rewrites, and even disputes with distributors.

 Political career

 Vishal was elected as the General Secretary of the Nadigar Sangam in October 2015 after initiating a movement against the previous committee.
 He was expelled from Tamil Film Producers' Council (TFPC) for remarks against the council.
 Later in April 2017, he won the election as President of Tamil Film Producers Council.

-Vishal filed his nomination as an independent candidate for the by-poll to Radhakrishnan Nagar constituency in Chennai, which fell vacant following Jayalalithaa's death in December 2017.
+Vishal filed his nomination as an independent candidate for the by-poll to Radhakrishnan Nagar constituency in Chennai, which fell vacant following Jayalalithaa's death in December 2016.
 But his nomination was rejected.